DL44227/TOTP-Tizen/README.md

 # TOTP-Tizen
-TOTP client for Tizen (Gear S/S2)
+TOTP client for Tizen Smartwatches.

+This is fork from tesurijp/TOTP-Tizen, with support for SHA-256-HMAC and SHA-512-HMAC.

 # Setup
- 1. Find 'one time password' in GalaxyApps and Install this.
- 1. You need create key info "auth_keyinfo.txt" like following:
+ 1. You need create the file "auth_keyinfo.txt" like following:
   Service1:Account_A:JBSWY3DPEHPK3PXP
-  Service2:Account@B:JBSWY3DPEHPK3PXP
-  Service3:AccountC:JBSWY3DPEHPK3PXP
+  Service2:Account_B:JBSWY3DPEHPK3PXP:6
+  Service3:Account_C:JBSWY3DPEHPK3PXP:9
+  Service4:Account_D:JBSWY3DPEHPK3PXP:6:SHA-256
   ....

-  Service1/2/3 is service name (eg. Google/Microsoft)
+  Service1/2/3 is service name (eg. Google/Microsoft).

-  Account?? is account in service. (eg. your@mail.com)
+  Account... is account in service. (eg. your@mail.com).

   JBSW... is TOTP secret key.

-  service name/ account is just label.
-It is not related to the calculation of TOTP.
-  (v1.2)
-   You can also write the fourth parameter which is the number of digits of the generated key.
-   Service1:Account_A:JBSWY3DPEHPK3PXP:6
+  The optional digit in field defines the amount of digits displayed, default ist 6.

+  The optional HMAC field defines the HMAC to be used:
+    SHA-1 (default)
+    SHA-256
+    SHA-512

  1. Copy the file to device.